tencentyun/intlcloud-documents/product_new/监控与管理/访问控制/用户指南/策略/授权指南/限制 IP 访问_intl_en.md

 1. Go to the [Policies](https://console.cloud.tencent.com/cam/policy) management page and click **New Custom Policy** in the upper left corner.
 3. In the selection window that pops up, click **Create by Policy Generator**.
 4. In the Service and Action selection page, enter the following information:
   - Effect: Required.
 Select “Allow”.
-If you choose “Reject”, users or groups will not be able to obtain authorization.
+If you choose “Deny”, users or groups will not be able to obtain authorization.
   - Service: Required.
 Select the product you want to add.
   - Action: Required.
 Select product permissions according to your requirements.
   - Resources: Required.
 For more information on what to enter, see [Resource Description Method](https://intl.cloud.tencent.com/document/product/598/10606).